Ultrastrong light-matter interaction in a multimode photonic crystal

-For probing correlations in the emitted microwave fields, the device output is split at room temperature into two separate homodyne branches, as shown in \SFigref{fig:ExpSetup}.
-Each branch has a separate local oscillator set to the desired mode frequencies $\omega_\alpha$ and $\omega_\beta$, respectively.
+For probing correlations in the emitted microwave fields, the device output is split at room temperature into two separate quadrature detection branches.
+We perform homodyne measurements, where each branch has a separate local oscillator tuned in frequency to match the desired mode frequencies $\omega_\alpha$ and $\omega_\beta$, respectively.
 The time domain traces of the complex field amplitudes $\op{S}_{\alpha,\beta}$ on each branch are recorded simultaneously, and the gain prefactors are accounted from calibrated values at the mode frequencies $G_\alpha = G(\omega_\alpha)$ and $G_\beta = G(\omega_\beta)$, respectively.
+The details on the microwave hardware (filters, amplifiers, ADC measurement bandwidth) used for these correlation measurements are outlined in \cref{Sec:expsetup}.

-If the noise added by the detection chain is uncorrelated with the generated signal, then the field moments can be decomposed into products of signal and noise moments:
+Under the assumption that the noise added by the detection chain is uncorrelated with the generated signal, the field moments can be decomposed into products of signal and noise moments:

-For the measured inelastic multi-mode emission presented in the main text, the power spectrum $\langle \op{a}^\dagger_\omega \op{a}_\omega\rangle$ is extracted from the measured moments of the signal $\op{S}_\omega$ and noise $\op{h}_\omega$, at a single homodyne branch, by sweeping the local oscillator frequency around the single-photon band.
+For the measured inelastic multi-mode emission presented in Fig.~\ref{fig:4}a, the power spectrum $\langle \op{a}^\dagger_\omega \op{a}_\omega\rangle$ is extracted from the measured moments of the signal $\op{S}_\omega$ and noise $\op{h}_\omega$, at a single homodyne branch, by sweeping the local oscillator frequency around the single-photon band.
 Processing the time domain traces such that the noise amplitude has zero mean $\langle\op{h}^\dagger\rangle = 0$ yields the simplified relationship between signal and noise power terms:

 Therefore, the power spectrum is measured from the signal power subtracted by the noise power.
 The noise power term is extracted from the output noise of the detection chain when the waveguide is not driven by the pump tone.